PRIMETSS/DotNetCore/MVC_Win10Arm/readme.md

 Other things in PowerShell

-To list Enviroment Variables
+To list Environment Variables
 ```sh
 Get-ChildItem Env:
 ```

-If you would like to get some output out of dotnet while it spins up set Set enviroment variable CoreHost_Trace = 1
+If you would like to get some output out of dotnet while it spins up set environment variable CoreHost_Trace = 1
 ```sh
 $env:COREHOST_TRACE=1
 ```